kushi944100/numpy-and-pandas/README.md

-# numpy-and-pandas concepts
+# numpy-pandas-matplotlib concepts
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-## This has the syntax of all the basic numpy, pandas libraries
+## This has the syntax of all the basic numpy, pandas,matplotlib libraries